Icinga/icinga2/doc/6-advanced-topics.md

 > **Note**
 >
-> Flapping must be explicitely enabled seting the `Service` object attribute
+> Flapping must be explicitely enabled setting the `Service` object attribute
 > `enable_flapping = 1`.

 ## <a id="volatile-services"></a> Volatile Services